-At the end of the first year you choose one of three specializations.
-In the second and third year you take courses that are part of your chosen specialization.
-However, within the chosen specialization the curriculum is not entirely set: in addition to the core curriculum, you have the opportunity to take elective courses with which you can specialize.
+At the end of the first year you choose one of three tracks.
+In the second and third year you take courses that are part of your chosen track.
+However the curriculum is not entirely set: in addition to the core curriculum, you have the opportunity to take elective courses with which you can specialize.

 Art in the Public Sphere

 - Students are very satisfied with this program.
 Based on the National Student Survey, the program is ranked best in its field in the Netherlands (Elsevier Best Studies 2017 and 2018).

 - You attend lectures and seminars in groups of approximately 20 students.
 The small-scale program is beneficial for the quality of the education: there is ample room for guidance, interaction and feedback.
 This is a perfect way for you to learn how to voice your opinion.

 - The program has its own unique digital learning environment: Diggit Magazine.
 This online magazine connects the academic field with the field of Journalism and offers a platform for qualitative research conducted by students, researchers and lecturers.
 This niche magazine focuses on issues related to (digital) culture, globalization and art.
 Within this innovative learning environment students publish papers, opinion pieces and reviews.
 Like this, students learn about fact checking, content sharing and (peer) reviewing.
 It gives students an opportunity to (internationally) publish qualitative articles during their studies.

 - A ‘Career Orientation Plan’ is part of the program.
 In the first year you meet the team of ‘Student Career Services’.
 In the second year you take part in the training Talent Management .
 In this training session you not only map your personal profile but also the future job market.
 In the third year you participate in different training sessions, such as Personal Branding and Networking.

 Interested in the Bachelor's program in Online Culture: Art, Media and Society?

 Check your eligibility and the deadlines for application